strangerstudios/memberlite/docs/variations.md

 The **"— Default —"** option (`'0'`) renders the classic PHP header.
 When any CPT header is selected, the "Default Header Settings" group (columns ratio, login info, search, sticky nav) is hidden via `memberlite_is_default_header_active()` as its `active_callback`.

 An **"Edit Header Variations"** link in the section navigates directly to the `memberlite_header` post list screen.

+### Per-Page Override (Pages Only)

+Individual **pages** can override the global header selection via the `_memberlite_header_override` post meta key.
+This is exposed as a select control in the block editor's document settings panel, alongside the existing footer override.

+- The meta key is registered for the `'page'` post type only (in `inc/editor-settings.php`).
+- The resolver checks this override only on `is_singular('page')`.
+- Only valid header post_names are honoured; an invalid or stale value is silently ignored and the resolver falls through to the global theme mod.
+- An empty string means "use site default" (no override).
+- The control is hidden when "Hide Header" is enabled for the page.

 ### Sticky Option